 Field data and archival research are compiled into databases to help the states build inventories of historic sites in State waters, and to protect and manage those sites.
 SHIP also helps in public outreach and in training volunteers in stewardship.

-In the initial pilot project we investigated six shipwrecks in Maryland.
-The project is now expanding to other states in the mid-Atlantic region and New England.
-During the past three years, under generous non-capital grants from the Maryland Historical Trust and gifts from the Archaeological Society of Delaware, IMH has scouted several hundred square miles of sea and river bed and investigated approximately fifty sites.
+In the initial pilot project IMH investigated six shipwrecks in Maryland.
+During the first three years, under generous non-capital grants from the Maryland Historical Trust and gifts from the Archaeological Society of Delaware, the Institute has scouted several hundred square miles of sea and river bed and investigated approximately fifty sites.
+The project has now expanded to the other states in the mid-Atlantic region and New England.
+IMH has investigated and reported well over a hundred sites to the State Historic Preservation Officer in Maryland, and more more in Maine, Delaware, Virginia, Georgia, and Florida.

 The project offers as much diving as anyone could want, for a good purpose.
 Dive sites include oceans, bays and rivers, some with low visibility, strong current, or surge.
 Divers need AOW or higher certification, and must be competent and comfortable diving in the conditions they undertake.